xvoidsx/navi/README.md

 ### notes

-This repo is a work in progress, and things are being moved over and tweaked before we begin making public releases of naviOS.
+This repo is a work in progress, and things are being moved over and tweaked before we begin making public releases of **navi**.
 A website for the distro is in the works right now, and `.iso` images are planned in the future once we've got some things wrapped up - we will announce it as soon as these things are finished up and ready to go!